padok-team/docs-terraform-guidelines/terraform/terraform_versioning.md

 ### Required providers version for layers

-If the layer uses providers directly, as opposed to only through modules, then you should also specify version contraints for those providers in the layer's configuration.
+If the layer uses providers directly, as opposed to only through modules, then you should also specify version contraints for those providers in the layer’s configuration.

 In order to make the behaviour of layers completely deterministic, the version